-The minimum QA records for the HSG PDP are identified and listed below in accordance with the QAPD requirements.
+The records for the HSG PDP are identified and listed in Table 3.
+In accordance with the CBFO QAPD, QA records are identified.
+Also specified is the organization responsible for maintaining each record in accordance with CBFO QAPD requirements.
+Non-QA records are maintained in accordance with standard practice for working or project files as used by the organization maintaining the records.
 In addition, the HSG PDP coordinator may determine that records of other program activities are QA records and enter them into the QA records system with the same level of control and maintenance.

 These QA records may be organized by HSG PDP Plan revision, by PDP cycle, or other principle, as applicable.
 These records are nonpermanent records and shall be maintained in accordance with the QAPD requirements.
-Records disposition, when applicable, will be in accordance with CBFO/NTWP requirements and approved procedures.
+Records disposition, when applicable, will be in accordance with CBFO requirements and approved procedures.
 All QA records identified in this plan shall be stored in accordance with record storage requirements in the QAPD.
 Access to QA records is limited to personnel involved in the program or having related QA or records custodial responsibilities.